gteocson/gteocson.github.io/essays/use-frameworks-to-improve.md

 ---
 layout: essay
 type: essay
-title: "Learning Javascript: The Easiest Language?"
+title: "Frameworks Are A Blessing"
 # All dates must be YYYY-MM-DD format!
 date: 2022-10-06
 published: true